laravel-presets/inertia/README.md

 # Code-splitting

 Code-splitting should be enabled if you have a large application.
 When code-splitting is used, it requires that the user download new assets as they navigate from one page to the next, which adds latency.
+When it is not, the first page load may take longer.
+This is a trade-off.

 To enable code-splitting, uncomment the line in your `app.js` that makes `resolveComponent` use `import`, and remove the previous line.
 For more information, check out the [instructions](https://inertiajs.com/client-side-setup#code-splitting) on the Inertia documentation.